Raise a Puppy

 ”Inside every service dog is the heart of a puppy raiser.”

-Your Puppy Raiser Area Lead
+Reports to: Your Puppy Raiser Area Lead

 Our puppy raising program provides a unique opportunity for you to assist Good Dog! in helping children and families living with a disability.
 As a volunteer puppy raiser, you will provide a puppy with a safe home, take them to obedience classes, feed them a healthy diet, socialize them and give them lots of love.
+Read more about the experience of puppy raising on our blog.

 Our volunteer puppy raisers provide a great service to the Good Dog! program; you will help establish the foundation of early experiences, which are critical in preparing the puppy for Advanced Training.
 This commitment involves four major areas of personal and financial responsibility: